SoftBank's Son says Japan is 'stupid' to disallow ride-sharing

 While Son, an ethnic Korean born in Japan, has at times criticized the Japanese government, he can also be politically suave.
 He has praised U.S. President Donald Trump with warm words and pledged to invest billions of dollars and create thousands of jobs in the United States.

-SoftBank and its nearly $100 billion Vision Fund have invested in ride-sharing firms Uber Technologies Inc [UBER.UL], Didi, India’s Ola and Southeast Asia’s Grab, as well as in other technology companies.
+SoftBank and its nearly $100 billion Vision Fund have invested in ride-sharing firms Uber Technologies Inc, Didi, India’s Ola and Southeast Asia’s Grab, as well as in other technology companies.

 The event on Thursday saw presentations from executives at portfolio companies including Didi, General Motors’ autonomous vehicle unit Cruise and India digital payments firm Paytm E-Commerce Pvt Ltd.